-- A: The Board recommends that you vote your shares "FOR": - each of the three nominees for directors named in this proxy statement; and - the ratification of the selection of Ernst & Young LLP as Clear Channel Outdoor's independent registered public accounting firm for the year ending December 31,
+- A: The Board recommends that you vote your shares "FOR": - · each of the three nominees for directors named in this proxy statement; - the approval of an advisory resolution on executive compensation; and - the ratification of the selection of Ernst & Young LLP as Clear Channel Outdoor's independent registered public accounting firm for the year ending December 31, 2014.

-Q: What vote is required to elect the directors and approve each proposal?

-A: The directors will be elected by a plurality of the votes properly cast.
-The ratification of the selection of Ernst & Young LLP as Clear Channel Outdoor's independent registered public accounting firm for the year ending December 31, 2013 will be approved by the affirmative vote of the holders of at least a majority of the total voting power of the voting stock present in person or by proxy at the annual meeting and entitled to vote on the matter.

-- Q: May I change my vote? - A: If you are a stockholder of record, you may change your vote or revoke your proxy at any time before your shares are voted at the annual meeting by sending the Secretary of Clear Channel Outdoor a proxy card dated later than your last submitted proxy card, notifying the Secretary of Clear Channel Outdoor in writing, or voting in person at the annual meeting.
-If your shares are held beneficially in "street name," you should follow the instructions provided by your broker or other nominee to change your vote. - Q: Where can I find the voting results of the annual meeting? - A: Clear Channel Outdoor will announce preliminary voting results at the annual meeting and publish final results in a Current Report on Form 8-K, which we anticipate filing with the Securities and Exchange Commission (the "SEC") by May 23, 2013. - Q: May I access Clear Channel Outdoor's proxy materials from the Internet? - A: Yes.
+- Q: What vote is required to elect the directors and approve each proposal? - A: The directors will be elected by a plurality of the votes properly cast.
+The advisory vote on executive compensation and the ratification of the selection of Ernst & Young LLP as Clear Channel Outdoor's independent registered public accounting firm for the year ending December 31, 2014 will be approved by the affirmative vote of the holders of at least a majority of the total voting power of the voting stock present in person or by proxy at the annual meeting and entitled to vote on the matter. - Q: May I change my vote? - A: If you are a stockholder of record, you may change your vote or revoke your proxy at any time before your shares are voted at the annual meeting by sending the Secretary of Clear Channel Outdoor a proxy card dated later than your last submitted proxy card, notifying the Secretary of Clear Channel Outdoor in writing, or voting in person at the annual meeting.
+If your shares are held beneficially in "street name," you should follow the instructions provided by your broker or other nominee to change your vote. - Q: Where can I find the voting results of the annual meeting? - A: Clear Channel Outdoor will announce preliminary voting results at the annual meeting and publish final results in a Current Report on Form 8-K, which we anticipate filing with the Securities and Exchange Commission (the "SEC") by May 22, 2014. - Q: May I access Clear Channel Outdoor's proxy materials from the Internet? - A: Yes.
 These materials are available at www.envisionreports.com/cco.